-Children not eating enough fruit and vegJuly 17th, 2014 in Health /
+Children not eating enough fruit and vegJuly 17, 2014 in Medicine & Health / Health

 Less than every fourth child in Europe have enough fruit and vegetables included in their daily diet, a study by Swedish researchers at Örebro University and Karolinska Institutet shows.
 The findings are a part of an EU-funded study and are presented in Public Health Nutrition today.